 - Royalties from Guilford Publications, New Harbinger Publications, Oxford University Press, and Springer

-- Speaking honoraria and travel reimbursement from various academic institutions and foundations, including the International OCD Foundation and the Tourette Association of America.
+- Speaking honoraria and travel reimbursement from various academic institutions and foundations

 - Research Award from the National Alliance on Mental Illness